xubingyue/avocadodb/Documentation/Books/HTTP/Document/AddressAndEtag.md

 ### Document Etag

-ArangoDB tries to adhere to the existing HTTP standard as far as possible.
+AvocadoDB tries to adhere to the existing HTTP standard as far as possible.
 To this end, results of single document queries have the HTTP header `ETag` set to the document revision enclosed in double quotes.